 What you need to know

-When you click the ‘Add new user’ button you will be required to enter the recipient’s name and email address.
+Administrators will also be able to view, manage, and edit users from the Admin screen.
+From this screen you will see a ‘Add new user’ button you will be required to enter the recipient’s name and email address.

-For basic access, you do not need to worry about any other permissions.
+For basic access, you do not need to set any specific permissions.
 Simply click the button that says Send invitation.
 When you do, they will receive an email with an invitation to join graphiteConnect and become a new company user.

 You can add as many users as you’d like.

 Editing user permissions

 When you invite a new user without customizing permissions, they come into the system with default settings.
 They will be responsible for assigning themselves as a buyer or seller (see Getting Started in graphiteConnect) and they will not have access to fields restricted in the Tax and Banking sections.
 Additionally, they will not have any special permissions or topic ownership within the system.

 Some permissions are only available through the Admin page, so you will be responsible for setting these up.
 To do this, simply click on each user to edit their permissions.

 - Set their connection role and default role

 - Flag user as "admin"